 AMS helps support your career whether you’re a student or an experienced professional in the private, public, or academic sector.
-Our career building resources help you keep up with new technologies, competition in the workforce, and continuous changes in the weather, water, and climate sciences.
+Through many networking opportunities and career building resources, AMS helps you keep up with new technologies, competition in the workforce, and continuous changes in the weather, water, and climate sciences.

 What is a meteorolgist?
 Where do they work?
 What is the job outlook?
 Would meteorology be a good career for me?